Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

 # CircleDateTimeSelector

-`CircleDateTimeSelector` is a view for Date picker and Time picker.
+`CircleDateTimeSelector` is a view for Date Picker and Time Picker.
 You can scroll it by [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
 This view is the size that covers the entire screen.
 In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).